itsmaarouf/road-to-front-end/README.md

 # About

 Welcome to the 3 Levels of Portfolio Projects repository!
-This repository is a compilation of different types of portfolio projects at three different levels of difficulty: basic, intermediate, and capstone.
-Each project is designed to help you improve your coding skills, experiment with new technologies, and showcase your abilities to potential employers or collaborators.
+This repository is a compilation of different types of portfolio projects at three different levels of difficulty: Basic, Intermediate, and Advance.
+Each project should help improve programming skills and experiment with new ideas and technologies.

 ## Here is a brief overview of the projects included in each level